rubensgolfett/rubensgolfett/README.md

 ## ⚡ About Me

 🔹 I learn by building — always shipping, experimenting and improving.
-🔹 Focused on JavaScript, TypeScript, React, React Native & Node.js.
+🔹 Focused on JavaScript, TypeScript, React & Node.js.
 🔹 Obsessed with performance, clean UI and seamless user experience.
 🔹 Currently growing my freelance presence and digital portfolio.